-Woman identifies herself as alleged R. Kelly victim
+11 new sex-assault charges up legal ante for singer R. Kelly

+According to the new court filing, the first eight counts are from encounters that allegedly occurred between Jan.
+1 and Jan.
+31, 2010.
+Three others pertain to alleged encounters between May 1, 2009, and Jan.
+31, 2010.

+Among other things, prosecutors allege that Kelly used force or threatened to do so to pressure the accuser into sex or to perform oral sex on him.
+She was underage at the time, extending the statute of limitations for bringing charges to 20 years from her 18th birthday, they wrote.

-CHICAGO (AP) - A woman has come forward to say publicly that 11 new sex-related felony counts against R. Kelly stem from allegations she made about the R&B; singer.
+Since the new charges were announced, a woman has come forward to say publicly that 11 new sex-related felony counts against R. Kelly stem from allegations she made about the R&B; singer.

 Jerhonda Pace writes on her Facebook page that she’s the alleged victim prosecutors identify as “J.P.” in court papers.
-Anticipating an angry reaction by Kelly’s fans, Pace - one of four women Kelly was charged in February with sexually abusing - wrote: “no matter how “wrong” you think I am, the law is on my side, a MINOR at the time.”
+Anticipating an angry reaction by Kelly’s fans, Pace - one of four women Kelly is charged with sexually abusing - wrote that “no matter how “wrong” you think I am, the law is on my side, a MINOR at the time.”

 The Associated Press doesn’t usually name alleged victims of sexual assault, but Pace has gone public with her allegations.